-In 1904, the french Mathematician Henri Poincaré posed an epoch-making question in one of his papers, which asked:
+In 1904, the french Mathematician Henri Poincaré (en-US: Henri Poincare) posed an epoch-making question, which later came to be termed as Poincare Conjecture, in one of his papers, which asked:

-The statement can be explained by considering the analogous two-dimensional situation.
+The ambiguous statement of Poincare conjecture can be explained by considering an analogous two-dimensional situation.

 In logical words, it can be said that all the points are identified to a single point [in apple/ball].